fuzzylabs/edge-vision-power-estimation/README.md

 ### 🏎💨 Run Locally

 > [!TIP]
-> If you don't have access to the Jetson device, our recommendation is to pull raw data from DagsHub by following the step by step guide outlined in the [getting started](./model_training/README.md#-getting-started) section of `model_training` readme to train a prediction model.
+> If you don't have access to the Jetson device, our recommendation is to pull training data from DagsHub by following the step by step guide outlined in the [getting started](./model_training/README.md#-getting-started) section of `model_training` readme to train a prediction model.

 > [!TIP]
 > If you have access to the Jetson device, feel free to follow the step by step guide outlined in the [getting started](./jetson/power_logging/README.md#-getting-started) section of `jetson/power_logging` readme followed by the [getting started](./model_training/README.md#-getting-started) section of `model_training` readme to train a prediction model.